-- Companies should seek more shares only when needed; - Requested share amounts should be small enough that companies seek shareholder approval every three to four years (or more frequently); - If a plan is relatively expensive, it should not grant options solely to senior executives and board members; - Annual net share count and voting power dilution should be limited; - Annual cost of the plan (especially if not shown on the income statement) should be reasonable as a percentage of financial results and should be in line with the peer group; - The expected annual cost of the plan should be proportional to the business's value; - The intrinsic value that option grantees received in the past should be reasonable compared with the business's financial results; - Plans should deliver value on a per-employee basis when compared with programs at peer companies; - Plans should not permit re-pricing of stock options; - Plans should not contain excessively liberal administrative or payment terms; - Plans should not count shares in ways that understate the potential dilution, or cost, to common shareholders.
+- Companies should seek more shares only when needed; - Requested share amounts should be small enough that companies seek shareholder approval every three to four years (or more frequently); - If a plan is relatively expensive, it should not grant options solely to senior executives and board members; - Dilution of annual net share count or voting power, along with the "overhang" of incentive plans, should be limited; - Annual cost of the plan (especially if not shown on the income statement) should be reasonable as a percentage of financial results and should be in line with the peer group; - The expected annual cost of the plan should be proportional to the business's value; - The intrinsic value that option grantees received in the past should be reasonable compared with the business's financial results; - Plans should not permit re-pricing of stock options; - Plans should not contain excessively liberal administrative or payment terms; - Plans should not count shares in ways that understate the potential dilution, or cost, to common shareholders.
 This refers to "inverse" full-value award multipliers; - Selected performance metrics should be challenging and appropriate, and should be subject to relative performance measurements; and - Stock grants should be subject to minimum vesting and/or holding periods sufficient to ensure sustainable performance and promote retention.